Why Equality, Diversity and Inclusion programs can strengthen Corporate Social Responsibility initiatives

 As the rate of globalisation speeds up, so do the demands of consumers.
 The internet made our world smaller, with information shared faster and further than ever before (and raising a million ethical questions in the process!)
 This digital awakening started with millennials – our future leaders – and opened its doors to the generations that preceded and proceeded them.
 In a world of instant information exchanges, it’s no wonder we’re seeing a rise in ethically minded job seekers.
 The new wave of candidates want to work for organisations that actively make positive changes and adopt responsible practices in and for their environment2.

 That’s why, at its core, CSR is a worthwhile initiative.
-Implementing it within a sustainable business model improves a company’s brand profile, attract high quality and loyal candidates, help control costs and facilitate long-term financial success3.
+Implementing it within a sustainable business model improves a company’s brand profile, attracts high quality and loyal candidates, helps control costs, and facilitates long-term financial success3.

 That said, there are those who question the motivations of some CSR initiatives.
 Past criticisms have called into question the sincerity of CSR efforts, with its disingenuity particularly stark in industries that harm consumers and/or the environment in some way, such as those selling tobacco or alcohol products.
 On the contrary, CSR is praised for its promotion of popular movements like ethical consumerism and socially responsible investing.
 Yet, there is a way CSR can expand its reach even further, and that is through partnerships with ED&I programs4.

 In short, to be implemented properly, CSR and ED&I both require robust business models.
-However, by joining forces to their mutual benefit, they can not only strengthen each other’s initiatives, they can make real changes to both the internal and external landscapes they seek to improve.
+By joining forces to their mutual benefit, they can not only strengthen each other’s initiatives, they can make real changes to both the internal and external landscapes they seek to improve.

 - Gov.UK.
 Legislation UK PGA.
 Equality Act 2010.
 Source link: http://www.legislation.gov.uk/ukpga/2010/15/contents